cosmos/sdk-tutorials/academy/3-my-own-chain-1/stored-game.md

 ---
-title: Store Object - Make a Checkers Blockchain
+title: "Store Object - Make a Checkers Blockchain"
 order: 7
 description: Create the object that stores a game
 tag: deep-dive